microsoft/sarif-tools/README.md

   -h, --help            show this help message and exit --output FILE, -o FILE
                         Output file
-  --blame-filter FILE, -b FILE
+  --filter FILE, -b FILE
-                        Specify the blame filter file to apply.
+                        Specify the filter file to apply.
 See README for format.
   --timestamp, -t       Append current timestamp to output filename in the "yyyymmddThhmmssZ" format used by the `sarif trend` command
 ```

 Write a new SARIF file containing optionally-filtered data from an existing SARIF file or multiple
 SARIF files.
 The resulting file contains each run from the original SARIF files back-to-back.
-The results can be filtered (see [Blame filtering](#blame-filtering) below), in which case only
+The results can be filtered (see [Filtering](#filtering) below), in which case only
 those results from the original SARIF files that meet the filter are included; the output file
 contains no information about the excluded records.
 If a run in the original file was empty,
 or all its results are filtered out, the empty run is still included.